peyvandi/CMOS-Sensor-Noise/README.md

-# light-energy-distribution-among-cells
+# CMOS-Sensor-Noise
-**Distribution of Photon Energy among a Population of Interleaved Photoreceptors**
+**Characterization of Spatiotemporal Fluctuation in a CMOS Sensor **

 **AUTHORS:** Peyvandi, S.<sup>1</sup>, Ekroll, V.<sup>2</sup>, and Gilchrist, A.<sup>1</sup>